BennoDev/boilerplate/README.md

 $ yarn db:seed
 ```

+### Seed Data

+To see the users that are seeded, check the `./data/seeders/users.json` file.
+The password for each seeded user is `Password01!`.

 ## Developing locally

 To install our dependencies and develop locally, we'll need to have [yarn](https://yarnpkg.com/) installed.